willroscoe/wordpress-plugin-books/readme.md

-# Mapperting Press Wordpress 'book' plugin
+# Wordpress 'book' plugin

-A 'book' plugin for the Mattering Press website: https://www.matteringpress.org
+A 'book' plugin for wordpress

 ## Description